On this page

 Forest plot

-Horizontal layout showing effect size point estimates (diamonds) with confidence intervals for each dependent variable.
-Includes a dashed reference line at zero and numeric annotations.
+Horizontal layout showing effect size point estimates (diamonds sized by precision — the most precise estimate, with the narrowest CI, gets the largest diamond and the rest scale down from it) with confidence intervals for each dependent variable.
+Includes a dashed reference line at the effect’s no-effect value — zero for difference and correlation measures, 0.5 for the common-language effect size, 1 for the variance ratio — and numeric annotations.

 Only available when Include effect sizes is checked and results contain valid effect size CIs.